 The rest of the Class of 2021 JD fellows include:

-Jon Blomberg L’21 will work as a member of The Docket at the Clooney Foundation for Justice, where he will work on investigating and gathering evidence about violations of international criminal law, which may include war crimes, genocide, and crimes against humanity, and the role that different individuals and groups may have played in committing or enabling these human rights abuses.
+Morgan Blomberg L’21 will work as a member of The Docket at the Clooney Foundation for Justice, where she will work on investigating and gathering evidence about violations of international criminal law, which may include war crimes, genocide, and crimes against humanity, and the role that different individuals and groups may have played in committing or enabling these human rights abuses.
 Blomberg will advocate for those who have been subjected to international crimes and for broader reforms that will help to hold perpetrators and enablers of human rights violations accountable.